muk-jjang/2024_DataCapstone_Recycling_Fiery/README.md

 **2. Experiments**

 - Performance verification of classification model and encoder-decoder model
-- Improving efficiency and saving resources by using Arduino electronic scales
+- Improving efficiency and saving resources by using Arduino digital scales

 **3. Results**